REPS Monthly Statistics Updates

 • Development of a Business Case to determine the viability of offering a white label service for the onshore production and settlement of chipped cards on behalf of all card issuers in PNG.

 The Board noted that financial inclusion was integral to the Strategy and required more focus, in particular how the instant payments gateway would increase financial inclusion.
-Financial inclusion should be the overarching objective of the Strategy, and that more consideration needed to be given as to how the Strategy would increase it through the steps proposed.
+Financial inclusion should be the overarching objective of the Strategy, and that more consideration needed to be given as to how the Strategy would drive the agenda, through the steps proposed.

 The Board asked for more information about the profitability or otherwise of the existing payments systems or channels including REPS and KATS that could be used as a baseline for future development including a strong business case for the provision of subsidized services and how it would impact financial inclusion.
-The Board asked to strengthened summary of the strategy and work-plan for 2025-2026, and a developed business case including costings, staging and timeframes for 2025.
+The Board asked to strengthen the summary of the strategy and work-plan for 2025-2026, including a developed business case for costings, staging and timeframes for 2025.
 They asked for further consultation, particularly regarding the ICT requirements.

 A working group was formed to review the Strategy and develop the additional information for the Board, and in particular the business cases.